owenCocjin/DropDetector/README.md

 - Add a heartbeat to the data port to prevent messy, accidental kills
 - Allow ports to be randomly assigned.
 This can preferably prevent any single client from being blocked if the network blocks a range of ports
 - Let the user decide if they want to output only results within range.
 Either this, or condense sequential ports into a range when outputting to file (write "1-50" instead of the full list of ports)
+- Create a reverse-data port in case there is no inbound (server-side) port that can reasonably be found.
+This way, the server will create the heartbeat connection with the client, which should be unblocked by default as it's an outbound connection

 ## Current Bugs: